How to Elope in Banff

-- Spring – mid-April to June
+- Spring – mid-April to mid-June

 - Springtime in Banff is just lovely.
 There will still be snow lingering around from the winter that won’t melt fully until late June.
 If you’re looking to do a lot of hiking, spring may not be the best time of year, but the foliage is beginning to bud and the animals will be emerging for the season.
 Your photographs will have snowy mountains in the background, without you being too cold during the momentous occasion.
 It’s a truly lively time to be in Banff.
 Winters are long here though, so if you want to come for those famous blue lakes, ideally you should plan on coming to the Canadian Rockies in mid-June or later.

-- Summer – July to mid-September
+- Summer – mid June to mid-September

-- If you’re looking to be out and about camping, hiking and seeing the highest points you can, summer is best.
+- If you’re looking to be out and about camping, hiking, and seeing the highest points you can, summer is best.
 Summer is also the best time to see wildlife and flowers in full bloom.
 It’s the most colourful time of year in Banff.
 The days are very long, so you will get optimum sunlight for activities and photographs.

 - Fall – mid-September to mid-November

 - This is without a doubt my favourite season in the Canadian Rockies.
 It’s a lot less crowded, the leaves are turning golden, snow is already starting to pile up on the mountains, and the lakes are not yet frozen, so you can enjoy fifty shades of blue.
-If you plan to do any hiking, it might be more restricted in the fall, but if the luck and weather are on your side, you can also enjoy some of the gorgeous trails to yourself.
+If you plan to do any hiking, it might be more restricted in the fall, but if luck and weather are on your side, you can also enjoy some of the gorgeous trails to yourself.

 - Winter– mid-November to mid-April

 - Wintertime is going to get you some incredible photo ops.
 The snow- and ice-covered mountains as a backdrop are unmatched.
 With that being said, it can be very cold!
-We can have days with -35°C. Yes, that’s right.
+We can have days at -35°C. Yes, that’s right.
 If you choose a wintertime elopement, other than photographs outside, I would guess you’d want to spend most of your time indoors.
 Those winds are no joke!

 Yes, you guess right, the weather in Banff couldn’t be contrasting anymore.
 When planning your mountain elopement, I recommend you be honest with yourself.
-If you dream about a winter wonderland elopement, but if you are not a big fan of way below zero temperatures, maybe consider coming in warmer months.
+If you dream about a winter wonderland elopement, but if you are not a big fan of way below-zero temperatures, maybe consider coming in warmer months.
 After my clients fill out their questionnaire where I get to know them better, I usually know what season and which locations they will love the most.

 No matter what season you choose, the weather in Banff is… hmmm… totally unpredictable.
 It’s important to pack for any season and any weather.
 Rain or shine, it’s going to be an unforgettable day with immaculate photographs to remember it by.